mebeim/ctf-challenges/challenges/holym0le/src/README.md

 Build dependencies: the Python modules in `requirements.txt`.

-Use `make` to build the challenge and also the final attachment to distribute to players.
+Use `make` to build the challenge and also the final `holym0le.tar.gz` archive to distribute to players.

 The [`build.py`](./build.py) script is responsible for the actual build (see `./build.py --help` for more info).
 The final product of the build are **two**